FDA Guidance Relating to Clinical Usability Studies During the COVID-19 Pandemic

 1. Contingency measures implemented to manage study conduct during disruption of the study as a result of COVID-19 control measures.

-2. A listing of all participants affected by the COVID-19 related study disruption by unique subject number identifier and by investigational site, and a description of how the individual’s participation was altered.
+2. A listing of all participants affected by the COVID-19 related study disruption by unique subject identification number and by investigational site, and a description of how the individual’s participation was altered.

 3. Analyses and corresponding discussions that address the impact of implemented contingency measures (e.g. trial participant discontinuation from investigational product and/or study, alternative procedures used to collect critical safety and/or efficacy data) on the safety and efficacy results reported for the study.